 - To interact with Kubernetes, there is an API layer (Kubernetes API ) exposed same can be interacted using a command-line interface via

 - Any Kubernetes cluster (example below) would have two types of resources:

 - Master which controls the cluster

 - Node are the workers nodes that runs applications

 - The Master coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.

-- When any applications needs to be deployed on Kubernetes, master issues command to start the application containers.
+- When any applications need to be deployed on Kubernetes, master issues command to start the application containers.
 The master schedules the containers to run on the cluster’s nodes.